MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 - For services to service communication Private Link can be used for direct communication using private endpoints.

-- Traffic can be hair-pinned through Express Route circuits used for on-premise connectivity in order to facilitate routing between virtual networks within an Azure region and across different Azure regions within the same geography.
+- Traffic can be hair-pinned through Express Route circuits used for on-premises connectivity in order to facilitate routing between virtual networks within an Azure region and across different Azure regions within the same geography.
   - Hair-pinning traffic through Express Route will bypass data transfer costs associated with virtual network peering, so can be used as a way to optimize costs.
   - This approach necessitates additional network hops for application integration within Azure, which introduces latency and reliability risks.
 Expands the role of Express Route and associated gateway components from Azure/on-premises to also encompass Azure/Azure connectivity.